 We will not require specific ratings or warnings.
 However, a creator who chooses not to use ratings or warnings on a fanwork must signal this choice (refer to the ToS FAQ).

 By default, all users will see the Archive warnings and tags the creator has selected.
 Any logged-in user who wishes to avoid Archive warnings and tags may set preferences to hide them by default.
-Logged-in users who set their preferences to hide information are proceeding at their own risk and may be exposed to content they would otherwise wish to avoid.
+Logged-in users who set their preferences to hide information are proceeding at their own risk and may be exposed to Content they would otherwise wish to avoid.
 Such users may change their preferences, or reveal information for specific stories, at any time.

 Logged-in users may set their preferences to indicate that they are willing to see mature or explicit content.

-Other users, including users who are not registered users of the site, who follow a link to a fanwork rated mature, explicit, or "not rated," will be asked to agree to see mature, explicit, or unrated content.
+Other users, including users who are not registered users of the Service, who follow a link to a fanwork rated mature, explicit, or "not rated," will be asked to agree to see mature, explicit, or unrated Content.
 The Archive software will remember a non-registered user's choice during that user's visit, but will not retain the setting for future visits.

 Ratings